caleb-madgwick/pythonCalculatlor/README.md

 # Python Calculatlor

-I initially built this project at the end of 2018 during my penultimate year of High School.
+I initially built this project at the end of 2018 during my penultimate year of High School for my Digital Technology class.